 Dunluce Castle

-If you are visiting UK / Ireland for the first time ever, it is absolutely must to include a castle in your itinerary.
+If you are visiting UK / Ireland for the first time ever, it is an absolute must to include a castle in your itinerary.
 The castle is located at a gorgeous location, atop a cliff on the north coast.
 Great photographic opportunities!

 Read Also: Hiking the most famous cliffs in Ireland